 A smartphone with a low battery is a real problem, especially when you are on the go.
 In such a scenario, finding a USB port installed somewhere or charging facility at public outlets seems to be a blessing.
 Public charging ports are installed almost everywhere for the users and visitors convenience such as at airports, conference centers, cafes, parks, and planes, etc. All you need to do is plug in your cell phone and feel relaxed and relieved.

-However, Drew Paik from IT security security firm Authentic8 told CNN that this is a very dangerous thing to do because the outlet might be hacked and all the data present in your phone could easily be transferred to a hacker.
+However, Drew Paik from IT security firm Authentic8 told CNN that this is a very dangerous thing to do because the outlet might be hacked and all the data present in your phone could easily be transferred to a hacker.

 Authentic8 is the developer of Silo web browser that facilitates anonymous web surfing.
 The revelation from Paik is surprising and concerning as he states that simply through plugging in your phone into a hacked charger or power strip would lead to getting your device infected at once and all your data will also be compromised.
 The reason is that the cord used to plug in your mobile phone is also used for sending data to and from the device.

 For example, if you connect your iPhone to your Mac device using the same charging cord, you can easily transfer images and music from your mobile to your Mac.
 Hence, through compromising this particular cord, a hacker can extract all sorts of data from your mobile including pictures, emails, contact numbers, SMS messages, etc., without your knowledge obviously.